 If a healthy, regularly menstruating woman is using ovulation tests, or the Clearblue Advanced Fertility Monitor, and detects an occasional anovulatory cycle, be reassured that this is normal, and it should have no impact on your fertility.
-However, if you fail to detect the LH surge with ovulation tests (‘peak’ on Clearblue Advanced Ovulation Test) for three consecutive cycles it would be worth speaking to a healthcare professional.
+However, if you fail to detect the LH surge with ovulation tests (‘peak’ on a Clearblue Advanced Ovulation Test) for three consecutive cycles it would be worth speaking to your healthcare professional.

 Polycystic Ovarian Syndrome (PCOS)

 The term ‘polycystic ovaries’ describes ovaries that contain lots of small ‘cysts’ or egg-containing follicles that haven’t developed properly, often due to a hormone imbalance.

 Short luteal phase

-If the number of days between when you ovulate and when your next period starts is too few (less than 10), this can mean that, although you may conceive, the fertilised egg is expelled before it can implant in the lining of the womb.
+If the number of days between when you ovulate and when your next period starts is too few (less than 10), this can mean that, although you may conceive, the fertilised egg may be expelled before it can implant in the lining of the womb.